jsayol/openflame/README.md

 ## Components
-Openflame has been built with modularity in mind from the very beginning, even if only the database part o the SDK has been implemented for now.
+Openflame has been built with modularity in mind from the very beginning, even if only the database part of the SDK has been implemented for now.
 It's published as several independent packages, each adding the functionality of one the Firebase services.

 * #### `@openflame/core`